0x444454/Commodore-6309/README.md

 Don't try this on your main C64 machine.

 **IMPORTANT**: You can damage your C64 if improper connections are made.
-We don't even know for sure if the C64 can run a 6309 for a long time without any damage.
+We don't know for sure if the C64 can run a 6309 for a long time without any damage (though I had no issues with many hours of debugging).
-Also, you will certainly lose your warranty by opening the breadbox   ;-)
+Also, you will certainly lose your warranty by opening the *breadbox*   ;-)

 Do not proceed further unless you accept that you are trying this mod...